 - Never walk alone at night.
 Always abide by the buddy system, so you’re not on your own.

 - Don’t let cell phones, headphones or other technology interfere with awareness of your surroundings.
 If you’re plugged in, you’re unaware.

 - Park in well-lighted areas.
 When returning to the parking area, approach your car, look around and look into the car.
-After you’re in the car, that’s not the time to make a call, text or go through your purse.
+After you’re in the car, that’s not the time to make a call, text or go through your backpack or purse.
 Get in the car, lock the doors and leave.

 - Stairwells are an ideal crime spot.
 Take the elevator.

 - If you feel like you are in trouble, do not hold back.
 Run, scream, kick, bite – whatever it takes – to get to safety and draw the attention of anyone nearby.

 - Campus life can give a false sense of security.
 Don’t get too relaxed in your dorm or apartment environment.
 Lock your doors and windows, especially when alone or sleeping.